material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 ### Use icons from here
 - [Material Design Icons](https://materialdesignicons.com/)
     - download them as SVG and edit the icons e.g. with Inkscape
 - you can use any other source **as long as the icons are free to use!**.
-This icon theme is absolutely non-commercial, but you should check the license of your sources!
+This icon theme is absolutely non-commercial, but you should always check the license of your sources!